kconner/next-js-in-docker-example/README.md

 - [x] Next.js
 - [x] TypeScript
 - [x] Allow launching Storybook at the test stage
-- [ ] Allow running CI tools at the test stage
+- [x] Allow running CI tools at the test stage
-- [ ] Allow debugging individual tests
+- [x] Allow debugging individual tests

 ## How this setup uses Docker

 - `docker-compose.yml` prepares a release archive and runs a production web server.
-- `docker-compose.debug.yml` prepares a test container and runs a debuggable web server.
+- `docker-compose.ci.yml` prepares a test container for continuous integration jobs.
-- `docker-compose.storybook.yml` prepares a test container and runs Storybook.
+- `docker-compose.debug.yml` prepares a test container with debugging apparatus including a debuggable web server and a Storybook server.
 - `Dockerfile` describes a multi-stage build.
     - The test stage includes a copy of the checked out workspace with all packages installed.
-The build for the debug container stops here.
-The release case could run CI tools at this stage.
+The builds for the CI and debug services stop here.
     - The build stage continues by removing development packages and preparing a release build.
     - The archive stage starts fresh and copies in just what's needed at runtime for a small release container.